Well-structured and carefully crafted courses

 This blending of learning environments maintains the professional and practical aspects of counselor training while encouraging each student to maximize their own competencies in diverse areas.
 Whether the course is delivered via Moodle or through Independent Study, students are called upon to manage their time and to be responsible for graduate level scholarship and critical thinking in their academic work.

-Core Counseling Courses
+Core Counseling Courses (across all specializations)

 - Psychopathology: Diagnosis and Treatment Planning

 - Research and Program Evaluation in Mental Health Counseling